Once upon a time...

 Get in touch

-In order to ensure you're (probably) human, please write the destination text of the train in the first/top image:
+In order to ensure you're (probably) human, please write the two letter and single number visible on the signal picture (3rd image down):